 Wilpena Pound, South Australia

 Wilpena Pound is a huge, flat plain, covered in scrub and trees and surrounded by mountains in all sides in the shape of an oval amphitheatre.
-17 kilometres by 7 kilometres, Uluru could fit within its walls six times; while the surrounding mountains would loom 300 metres over the top of the rock.
+As part of the Flinders range, some 17 kilometres by 7 kilometres, Uluru could fit within its walls six times; while the surrounding mountains would loom 300 metres over the top of the rock.
 Even the centre of the pound sits 200 metres above the surrounding landscape.

 Superficially, Wilpena Pound resembles the remnant of an ancient and violent cataclysm, a massive meteorite crater or catastrophic volcanic eruption.
 The geological reality is far more prosaic.
 Around 800 million years ago, sediments began to layer, in a formation known as the Adelaide Geosyncline.
 Pressure in the earth’s crust folded the sediments, creating a mountain range that once towered over the Himalayas.
 Over millennia, the mountains eroded, leaving the crater-like landscape we see today.
 The centre of the amphitheatre is a ‘remnant elevated synclinal basin’, meaning that the youngest rock layers are found at the bottom of the basin, with older layers on the surrounding hills.